Lion’s mane mushroom extract powder available.

 Lion’s Mane Mushroom Benefits

-Take 500mg of powder (or 1 capsule) one to two times daily.
+Take 1 capsule (500 mg) one to two times daily.

 Which Lion’s Mane Extraction Method is Best?